1j01/anypalette.js/tests/regression-data/sk1_palette_collection_1.0/README.txt.out.txt

-	failed to load README.txt as Skencil palette: Line 2 doesn't match pattern null, failed to load README.txt as Sketch palette: not sketchpalette JSON, failed to load README.txt as sK1 palette: No colors found (0), failed to load README.txt as HPL palette: Not an HPL palette, failed to load README.txt as StarCraft palette: Wrong file size, must be 768 bytes long (not 134), failed to load README.txt as StarCraft terrain palette: Wrong file size, must be 1024 bytes long (not 134)
+	failed to load README.txt as Skencil palette: Line 2 doesn't match pattern null, failed to load README.txt as Sketch palette: not sketchpalette JSON, failed to load README.txt as sK1 palette: No colors found (0), failed to load README.txt as Windows desktop theme: Invalid theme file, no [Control Panel\Colors] section, failed to load README.txt as Homesite palette: Not a Homesite palette, failed to load README.txt as StarCraft palette: Wrong file size, must be 768 bytes long (not 134), failed to load README.txt as StarCraft terrain palette: Wrong file size, must be 1024 bytes long (not 134)